1st of Christa McAuliffe’s lost lessons released from space

 CAPE CANAVERAL, Fla.
-(AP) — The first of Christa McAuliffe’s lost lessons finally have been released from space.
+(AP) — The first of Christa McAuliffe’s lost lessons finally was released from space Tuesday, 32 years after she died aboard Challenger.

-McAuliffe, a high school teacher from Concord, New Hampshire, never got to teach from space.
-She perished during the 1986 launch of shuttle Challenger, along with her six crewmates.
+NASA and the Challenger Center for Space Science Education posted a video of astronaut-educator Ricky Arnold performing one of McAuliffe’s experiments aboard the International Space Station.

-NASA and the science education Challenger Center released a video Tuesday of astronaut-educator Ricky Arnold performing one of the experiments aboard the International Space Station.
+McAuliffe, a high school social studies teacher from Concord, New Hampshire, never got to teach from space.
+She perished during the launch of shuttle Challenger on Jan.
+28, 1986, along with her six crewmates.

-The center’s June Scobee Rodgers, widow of Challenger commander Dick Scobee, thanked Arnold during a TV linkup for making McAuliffe’s lessons “come to life.”
+June Scobee Rodgers, widow of Challenger commander Dick Scobee and the Challenger Center’s founding chairwoman, offered an emotional thank you to Arnold during a live TV linkup.
+She spoke from Arlington, Virginia, where dozens of the center’s educators and directors gathered for an annual meeting.
+Several of them took turns asking Arnold about teaching and life in space.

 Most Read Local Stories